abowfzl/abowfzl.github.io/_pages/about.md

 <small>From optimizing financial transactions to building high-performance web APIs, Abolfazl is always looking to push the envelope.
 His expertise spans **Python**, **.Net Core**, **TensorFlow**, **PyTorch**, **SQL Server**, **Redis**, and various other tools, making him a versatile problem-solver across multiple domains.</small>

 ---

-#### With a vision to drive the future of AI and software development, **Abolfazl Moslemian** is not just keeping up with the latest technological trends—he’s setting them.

 >
 💎 **Top skills**: